Weighed in the Balance

 31:23

-In this episode of Weighed in the Balance, Jonathan Brooks reacts to a series of Catholic “shorts” that make bold claims about Scripture, the Eucharist, Peter, and authority.
-Are these arguments really as airtight as they sound in 60 s...
+In this episode of Weighed in the Balance, Jonathan Brooks reacts to a series of Roman Catholic “shorts” that make bold claims about Scripture, the Eucharist, Peter, and authority.
+Are these arguments really as airtight as they sound i...

 •